aws/aws-lakeformation-best-practices/content/data-sharing/general-data-sharing.md

-# General best practices for data sharing
+# General best practices when using Lake Formation data sharing

-## Transitive Sharing
+## Transitive sharing

 Sharing of catalog objects across accounts using Lake Formation is not transitive.
 For example, if account A shares a database to account B, then account B cannot share it with account C. In this case, account A have to share the database with account B and account C individually.
 This is designed to maintain secure ownership of the data assets for the producer account.